 In the journey we realized that we love to create jewelry, and sharing the creation and the story brings us so much pleasure.
 To see a piece of our work on someone else’s body makes our hearts jump.
 The way the creation blends with the body is magic.
 Every piece is unique, when we create the piece we put our intentions on the jewelry, so it will find it’s right owner.

-Selling our art is our main income, with the concept ‘pay as you feel’.
-We are using this concept – gifteconomy – for several reasons.
+Selling our art is our main income.
+We are using the concept gift-economy, for several reasons.
 We feel it is very hard to put a price to our art and we want to be accessible to everyone.
 Second, everyone has different values and a different way of looking at money, that’s why we leave the price up to the ‘customer’.
 Third, we want to make the world more aware of this thing that we call ‘money’ (read the article Cooperation vs. Competition), to make them aware to see that it is just a way to exchange energy.
 Some say we undervalue our own creations, but as time passed by we learned to say no when the amount is not worth the effort we put in our work and this is felt in our hearts, not in our minds.

 Check our Instagram (@everything_is_one), we publish some pictures now and then.
 If you are interested you can contact us, we are always in for personal orders.
-We are also selling our macrame every 4th Sunday in Bãrao de São João at the ‘Hippie market’.
+We are also selling our macrame at Studio1, in Vale da Telha (Aljezur, Portugal).